ozkancirak/northwind-databases/README.md

-# Northwind Databases
+# Northwind Database

-A simple web application for downloading Northwind and Northwind Extended database files in various formats.
+A simple web application for downloading Northwind database files in various formats.
 Created for the **CPP224 DATABASE AND SOFTWARE SECURITY** course.

 ## Description

 This project provides an easy way for students of the CPP224 DATABASE AND SOFTWARE SECURITY course to access and download SQL Server database files for learning and practical exercises.
-These sample databases help demonstrate database security concepts and provide a foundation for course assignments.
+This sample database helps demonstrate database security concepts and provides a foundation for course assignments.

 The application features:

-- Download options for both Northwind (basic) and Northwind Extended databases
+- Download options for Northwind database
 - Multiple file formats (.bak and .bacpac)
 - Responsive design with dark/light mode toggle
 - Easy-to-use interface with tooltips showing table information